 How EOS Works

-The EOS vision is to build a blockchain dapp platform that can securely and smoothly scale to thousands of transactions per second, all while providing an accessible experience to app developers, entrepreneurs and users.
-They aim to provide and complete operating system for decentralized applications focused on the web by providing services like user authentication, cloud storage, and server hosting.
+The EOS vision is to build a blockchain dapp platform that can securely and smoothly scale to thousands of transactions per second, all while providing an accessible experience to app developers, entrepreneurs, and users.
+They aim to provide a complete operating system for decentralized applications focused on the web by providing services like user authentication, cloud storage, and server hosting.

 The EOS network is a ready-made platform for apps that lets developers tap into a full-featured authentication system.
 User accounts, complete with different permission levels and their own locally secured user data come as a feature of the network.
-The latest EOS updates have enabled shared database access between accounts and the ability to store user data on a local machine off of the blockchain.
+You’re also able to share database access between accounts and store user data on a local machine off of the blockchain.

 Recovery for stolen accounts is baked into the system as well, with various methods of proving your identity and restoring access to a compromised account.

 Keep It In the Cloud